Saint Christopher-Nevis-Anguilla: History

-Nevis had also attempted to separate from the federation on several occasions, but the island's leaders were unsuccessful in their efforts.
-However, they did manage to secure greater autonomy for Nevis in the years leading up to independence, which occurred in September 1983 after a delay of several years to allow for negotiations.
+Nevis had also attempted to separate from the federation on several occasions.
+The island's leaders were unsuccessful in this effort, they did secure greater autonomy for Nevis in the years leading up to independence, which occurred in September 1983 after a delay of several years to allow for negotiations.
 Sir Frederick Albert Phillips, the first governor of Saint Christopher-Nevis-Anguilla, wrote in 2013:

 It is generally acknowledged that the federation failed on several counts.
 It failed to live up to the promise of greatly improved administration; it failed to produce economies in the administration of the federating islands as one composite unit; and it failed in that it did not produce any significantly greater output in terms of social development.